mathesar-foundation/mathesar-wiki/design/exploration/data-management-skills.md

     * Clearly understand a database usage purpose
     * Produce complete and reliable information of events in a process

+## Adapting use cases to data management skill levels
+We rely on use cases to come up with different scenarios and situations where applying Mathesar can solve a user problem.
+However, if the use case is very complex it can introduce a lot of variables and make it harder to incrementally work on defining and implementing Mathesar's set of features and functionality.

-So, for example, in the case of tracking health data, as per Kriti's example:
+For example, in the case of tracking health data, as per Kriti's example:
 > "Would be great to be able to upload Apple Health exports, Migraine Buddy exports, MyFitnessPal exports, etc. and find patterns in data, correlate different types of data."

 A user looking to accomplish this task will require almost all of the skills listed above, except maybe for SQL and workflow optimization ones.
 A user will need to obtain the data from different sources, determine the correct data types, combine datasets and identify patterns.